Shaktimaan2001/Snake-Game-Mini-Project-/README.md

 # Snake-Game-Mini-Project-
-Just a beginner python mini project made using python.
+Just a beginner python mini project made using c.